nigradwohl/risk_booster/README.md

 ## Text-checking tool

+* If no treatment and control group: note that this might not be an experiment (no causal statments possible)
+* handle the unhandled numbers
+* years without classifier: 2000, 1900
+* life-expectancy: in wiki; at least social engineering
+* Comparison of different years/timeframes: can we identify and handle these?
+* instructions on which risk information we can handle (not years -- longer living etc.)
+* Handle the non-identified numbers (headings)

 * Improve global feedback by restructuring it and making it perceptually easier
     + also add links to wiki
 * Increase the number of test-texts that are successfully handled